 “Oh.
 Increased purposeful and accidental magics.
 Very common in fairy pregnancies, I’m told.
 Can’t think how it would be a problem for those closest to you since it wouldn’t affect them much if at all…would suck to be your enemy just now, though.
 Good defense.”

 Because Diantha and Gladiola were in the room, their horns had sprouted during the light show.

 Sookie calmly gestured to their change in appearance.

 “Oh…my.
 Well…ok,” Marlene verbally stumbled.
 “Nice horns, ladies.
 Well developed, good sharp points…maybe a little herndon aggregate oil in the mornings for strength and luster… Ok, so…yeah, that must be… Yes, an ingrained automatic defense, probably of you and the baby…makes sense.”
-She exhaled heavily.